Puerto Rico Set to Default on Debt

-Puerto Rico says it will default on its debt Monday, escalating the economic crisis on the island that sees no sign of stopping in the face of exploitative hedge funds.
+Puerto Rico says it will default on its debt on Monday, escalating the economic crisis on the island that sees no sign of stopping in the face of exploitative hedge funds.

 The commonwealth is expected to miss its upcoming $422 million bond payment for its Government Development Bank.
 The default comes after U.S. Congress failed to act to help the island territory last week, in a decision that followed a concerted lobbying push by hedge funds angling to profit off its debt crisis.

-As International Business Timesreports:
+As the International Business Timesreports:

 Over the last few years, hedge funds and mutual funds have bought up large tranches of Puerto Rico's bonds at cut-rate prices, hoping the island will pay back its debts in full, thereby giving those financial interests a big payout.
 That gamble, however, has relied in part on the bet that the island will make draconian cuts to social services and worker pensions and use the savings to pay back 100 cents on the dollar to its Wall Street creditors -- a bet, in other words, that Congress will prevent the island from simply erasing some of its debt through the kind of bankruptcy protections that are afforded U.S. cities.